seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Yet, dread Priam,
 There is no lady of more softer bowels,
 More spongy to suck in the sense of fear,
-More ready to cry out ‘Who knows what follows?’
+More ready to cry out 'Who knows what follows?'
 Than Hector is: the wound of peace is surety,
-Surety secure; but modest doubt is call’d
+Surety secure; but modest doubt is call'd
 The beacon of the wise, the tent that searches
 To the bottom of the worst.
 Let Helen go:
 Since the first sword was drawn about this question,
-Every tithe soul, ’mongst many thousand dismes,
+Every tithe soul, 'mongst many thousand dismes,
 Hath been as dear as Helen; I mean, of ours:
 If we have lost so many tenths of ours,
 To guard a thing not ours nor worth to us,
 Had it our name, the value of one ten,
-What merit’s in that reason which denies
+What merit's in that reason which denies
 The yielding of her up?

 **TROILUS**